 Personalized Online Tutoring

 In addition to personal tutoring and fun group classes in San Francisco, StreetSmart Brazil also offers online tutoring via Skype.
-See here for my great experiences with these teachers.
-10% off the first class for readers who mention Hacking Portuguese.
+See here and here for my great experiences with these teachers.
+Mention Hacking Portuguese when you purchase your first subscription, and you’ll get a 10% discount off of the price of the first month’s worth of lessons.

-I don’t have any experience with these folks, but I must say that based on their website, I’m very impressed by the credentials and experience of their instructors.
+I took a class with Janett and was very impressed with her methods and the credentials of her instructors.
 I also like that they seem to have put some thought into language acquisition theory.

 Rosetta Stone now offers online tutoring from native speakers through a site they call TOTALe.
 It appears you can access TOTALe by purchasing the Complete Online Access Package at $199 for 3 months or $299 for 6 months.
 I haven’t used TOTALe, so I’m not clear on how the social features are set up, how flexible the scheduling is, or how personalized the content is, but here is a thorough review.